danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/Convolutional Neural Network.md

-[[Convolutional Layer]]s are just constrained forms of linear layers.
+_[[Convolutional Layer]]s are just constrained forms of linear layers, more useful and appropriate to deal with images or signals._

 If we want to stack more layers, we still need to use non-linear activation functions.
 ## Padding
 If we stack multiple layers, size will shrink if we don't use padding ("valid").